araobp/compact-rag/README.md

 ## Goal of this project

 - Develop a compact RAG that can run on my Raspberry Pi 3 Model B.
-- Work with various devices via RaspberryPi (and possibly, via a MCU).
+- Work with various sensors/actuators via Arduino Uno.
 - The RAG will support Hybrid RAG: SQL DB, Vector DB and Graph DB.
-- The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom)
+- The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
-- Develop AI Agents for some use cases.
+- Develop AI Agents for some use cases: "Showroom Controller" (sort of Programmable Logic Controller (PLC)).

 ## Requrements